a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 user.highlights.second.filename # => "town.jpg"
 ```

-With the default configuration for Rails 6.0, assigning to a collection of attachments replaces existing files
-instead of appending to them.
+With the configuration defaults for Rails 6.0, assigning to a collection of attachments replaces existing files instead of appending to them.
 This matches Active Record behavior when assigning to a collection association:

 ```ruby
 user.highlights.attach(filename: "funky.jpg", ...)